 France’s chic, sexy capital has to be experienced at least once.
 Mix picture-postcard icons with simple Parisian moments and you'll truly fall in love with the city.
 Scale the Eiffel Tower then walk or cycle along the Seine, or cruise down it on a bateau-mouche.
-Venerate Notre Dame then grab a post-cathedral café at Café Saint-Régis, ice-cream at Berthillon or super juice at literary café of mythical bookshop Shakespeare & Company.
+Stroll by Notre Dame, which is closed for extensive renovation works following the 2019 fire, and grab a coffee at Café Saint-Régis, ice-cream at Berthillon or super juice at literary cafe of mythical bookshop Shakespeare & Company.
 Hit the Louvre then collapse on a bench with a Pierre Hermé macaron in the Tuileries or Jardin du Palais Royal.
 Delve into hilltop Montmartre with a local Paris Greeter.
 Escape to posh leafy Versailles and come back blown away by France’s most famous chateau.

 This strip of seashore on the big blue Med has it all – hence the extreme crowds in summer.
 The seaside town of Nice is the queen of the Riviera with its cutting-edge art museums, belle époque architecture, pebble beaches and legendary promenade.
-Glitzy day trips trail film stars in Cannes, Formula One drivers in Monaco, and hobnobbing celebs and socialites in St-Tropez.
+Take glitzy day trips keeping an eye out for film stars in Cannes, Formula One drivers in Monaco, and hobnobbing celebs and socialites in St-Tropez.
 Sensational views make the drive along the three coastal roads from Nice to Menton an absolute must.
 Otherwise, grab your hiking boots and stride out in the fiery Massif de l’Estérel for brilliant red-rock mountain scenery.

-This sparkling viticulture region in northern France is all class.
+The sparkling viticulture region of Champagne in northern France is all class.
 Where else can you sip champers in centuries-old cellars and taste your way through vineyards and medieval villages straight out of a Renoir painting?
-Stay in Reims (pronounced something similar to ‘rance’) or Épernay to visit Pommery, Mumm, Moët & Chandon and other big-name Champagne houses.
+Stay in Reims (pronounced something similar to "rance") or Épernay to visit Pommery, Mumm, Moët & Chandon and other big-name Champagne houses.
 In Reims, pick a clear day to scale the tower of the cathedral where dozens of French kings were crowned.
 From both towns, scenic Champagne driving routes thrust motorists into the heart of this intoxicating region.

-A wind-buffeted part of northern France, Brittany & Normandy were created especially for outdoor fiends and history buffs with sensational seafood, cliff-top walks, a craggy coastline and ancient sights steeped in lore and legend.
-Top billing is Mont St-Michel, a magical mysterious abbey-island, best approached barefoot across the sand.
-Or grab a bicycle and toot your horn at the Carnac megaliths strewn along Brittany’s southern coast (wear a windbreaker).
+A wind-buffeted part of northern France, Brittany and Normandy were created especially for outdoor fiends and history buffs with sensational seafood, cliff-top walks, a craggy coastline and ancient sights steeped in lore and legend.
+Top billing is Mont St-Michel, a magical mysterious abbey-island, best approached barefoot across the sand with a guide.
+Hire a bicycle to explore the Carnac megaliths strewn along Brittany’s southern coast (wear a windbreaker).
 Normandy’s time-travel masterpiece is the Bayeux tapestry but it's the heart-wrenching D-Day beaches and WWII war cemeteries nearby that will really take you back to a moment in history.
-History buffs should check out our guide on how to explore the D-Day beaches.

 The French Alps is one massive outdoor playground, which pumps during the ski season (December to April) when insanely challenging slopes and trails entice adrenaline junkies from everywhere.
 Mont Blanc prevails, and party town Chamonix is the place to get up close to its might and majesty – the mountain panorama from the top of the Aiguille du Midi cable car is the best there is, whatever the season.
 If small and chic is more your style then strap on the skis in Megéve-St-Gervais.
 To let rip after dark over hardcore après-ski head to Val d’Isère or Méribel and Courchevel in Les Trois Vallées.